DmitriyLesnoy/Future_Engineers_Lime/README.md

-# Future_Ingeneers
+# Future_Engineers
 progect to WRO 2022
-Comand LIME, Vladivostok, category Future Ingineers
+Comand LIME, Vladivostok, category Future Engineers

 In the development of the LIME team project for the WRO competition in the Future Engineers category was attended by Lineisky Akim -